userfriendly/form-field-null-test-bundle/README.md

 If all works as intended (or rather, as not intended) you should get a message for the latter, saying "This value is not valid."

+The idea here is that I want to be able to create an employee instance *without* a vendor, i.e. the form should allow setting that field to NULL.